 Breast Augmentation in African American, Latin, and Asian Women

 A hypertrophic scar is a scar that forms with the original boundaries of the surgery incision.
 Instead of healing as a thin, flat, soft, pale line, the scar becomes thick, raised and red.
 Again, the important factor is that the hypertrophic does not extend beyond the original incision.
-Treatment for thickened hypertrophic scars include over-the-counter scar remedies such as Mederma and Scar Guard, silicone sheet, steroid injections, laser treatments and surgery revision.
+Treatment for thickened hypertrophic scars include over-the-counter scar remedies such as Mederma and Scar Guard, silicone sheet, steroid injections, laser scar treatments and surgery revision.

-A keloid is a pathologic scar that becomes thick, raised, discolored, and extends beyond the boarders of the original incision.
+A keloid is a pathologic scar that becomes thick, raised, discolored, and extends beyond the borders of the original incision.
 Most people who form keloids throughout their body discover this earlier in life.
 Dr. Zemmel may recommend avoiding cosmetic surgery for this reason.

-Dr. Zemmel will make every effort to minimize scar by utilizing precise surgical technique, minimal trauma, and using suture material that is the least reactive possible.
+Dr. Zemmel will make every effort to minimize scarring by utilizing precise surgical technique, causing minimal trauma, and using suture material that is the least reactive possible.
 You will also be placed on a program of scar protection immediately after surgery.
 Dr. Zemmel and his team will cover this in your post-operative visits.